Limitations of the Macaulay matrix approach for using the HHL algorithm to solve multivariate polynomial systems: Reducing polynomial system solving over a finite field F 2 to polynomial system solving over C

 \begin{lemma} There is a polynomial-time reduction from Problem~\ref{prob:MQ2} on $n$ variables and a set of $m$ equations $\calF$ to Problem~\ref{prob:MQC} on $n+m\cdot \lfloor \log_2 \sparsity{\calF} \rfloor $ variables and $n+m\cdot (\lfloor \log_2 \sparsity{\calF}\rfloor + 1)$ equations. \end{lemma}

 \begin{proof}

 Solving Problem~\ref{prob:MQ2} is equivalent to solving the following polynomial system in variables $x_1,\ldots,x_n,$ $z_1,\ldots, z_m$ over $\mathbb{C}$:

 The field equations~\eqref{eq:field} force each $x_j$ to be 0 or 1, and therefore each $f_i$ evaluates to an even or odd integer.
+Also, it is easy to see that each integer $z_i$ in equation~\eqref{eq:even} is in $ [0, \sparsity{f_i}]$ for $i=1,\dots m.$ and can be treated as a polynomial.
 Equations~\eqref{eq:presys}-\eqref{eq:even} force $f_i$ to evaluate to an even integer, so it is 0 mod 2.
-It is easy to see that each integer $z_i$ is in $ [0, \sparsity{f_i}]$ for $i=1,\dots m.$

 Chen, Gao and Yuan~\cite{ChenGao2018} then represent each $z_1,\ldots, z_m$ by the bits in its binary expansion.
-For each variable $z_i\in [0, \sparsity{f_i}]$ a polynomial is introduced with Boolean variables $y_{ib}$ to represent its value in binary, i.e.,
+For each variable $z_i\in [0, \sparsity{f_i}]$ a polynomial is introduced with Boolean variables $y_{ib}$ to represent its value in binary, i.e., $ z_i = \sum_{b=1}^{\floor{\log_2\sparsity f_i}} 2^{b} y_{ib}, \text{ and } y_{ib}^2 - y_{ib} = 0 \text{ for } b=1,\dots, \floor{\log_2\sparsity{f_i}}. $

 Substituting the polynomials and Boolean constraints corresponding to each $z_i$ into the polynomial equations~\eqref{eq:presys}-\eqref{eq:field}, we get a following polynomial system $\calF$ over $\mathbb{C}$: